SansGuidon/bookmarks/README.md

 ## Erlang
 * [Alex Ott](http://alexott.net/en/fp/books/#sec8) - books review on Erlang
 * [Functional Geekery](https://www.functionalgeekery.com/episode-114-fred-herbert/) - Functional Geekery Episode 114 – Fred Herbert with introduction to Erlang, productionization as a phase of software, property testing, “Everything is Terrible”, and much more.
+* [PropEr Testing](http://propertesting.com/) - Fred Herbert talking about ins and outs of Property-Based Testing, with focus set on Erlang’s PropEr framework, a freely available testing tool based on Quviq’s Quickcheck framework.

 ## Gamedev
 > News & Communities